Specialist Property Option Agreement Legal Advice

 Entering into a purchase lease option agreement

-If you are considering taking up a purchase lease option, your solicitor will investigate the title of the property, raise enquiries of the seller’s solicitor and carry out searches in the same way as if you were buying a property.
+If you are considering taking up 1 of these deals, your purchase lease option solicitors will investigate the title of the property, raise enquiries of the seller’s solicitor and carry out searches in the same way as if you were buying a property.

 This will give you the assurance of knowing that the property is sound and mortgageable.